purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-System-Design/video_recommendation.md

 2. Use the Bayesian Logistic Regression Model so we can update prior data.
 3. Use different loss functions to be less sensitive with click-through rates, etc.

+>**Multi-arm Bandit Algorithms**:
+>- **Explanation**: Multi-arm bandit algorithms are used to balance exploration and exploitation.
+They help in dynamically adjusting recommendations based on user interactions to maximize long-term rewards.
+>- **Example**: Imagine you have multiple video recommendations to choose from.
+A multi-arm bandit algorithm will help you explore different recommendations initially and then exploit the ones that perform best over time, continuously learning and adapting to changes in user preferences.

+>**Bayesian Logistic Regression Model**:
+>- **Explanation**: Bayesian logistic regression incorporates prior knowledge and updates this knowledge as new data arrives.
+This model is particularly useful for scenarios where user behavior might change, as it allows for continuous learning and updating.
+>- **Example**: Suppose you have prior data on user preferences.
+As new user interactions occur, the Bayesian logistic regression model updates the prior data, refining the recommendations to better match current user behavior.

+>**Different Loss Functions**:
+>- **Explanation**: Using different loss functions can help the model become less sensitive to certain metrics like click-through rates (CTR).
+This can be beneficial when trying to capture long-term user engagement rather than short-term clicks.
+>- **Example**: Instead of focusing solely on maximizing CTR, you might use a loss function that balances CTR with other metrics like watch time or user satisfaction, resulting in recommendations that are more aligned with long-term user interests.

 ### How do we handle the ranking model being under-explored?
 We can introduce randomization in the Ranking Service.
 For example, 2% of requests will get random candidates, and 98% will get sorted candidates from the Ranking Service.